Canada pushes back against GOP support for COVID protests

 Meanwhile, Ottawa police were investigating a fire at an apartment building that was apparently set by protesters.
 Matias Munoz said residents of the building south of Parliament Hill were already at their wits’ end Saturday night as the noise of the protest blared through their homes for the ninth night in a row.

-When he came downstairs Sunday morning, Monoz said the carpet and floor were charred, and there were blackened fire-starter bricks strewn across the lobby.
+When he came downstairs Sunday morning, Munoz said the carpet and floor were charred, and there were blackened fire-starter bricks strewn across the lobby.

 Surveillance video showed two men light a package of the bricks in the lobby and tape or tie the front door handles together before leaving through a side door before dawn.
 The video also showed a different man entering the building and putting the fire out a short while later, Munoz said.